VestingPoint

 Without INHERIT:

-1. A software engineer dies with $3.2 million in equity across RSUs, ISOs, and an ESPP
+1. A software engineer dies with an illustrative $3.2 million in equity across RSUs, ISOs, and an ESPP

 2. HR sends a 40-page PDF summary to the executor; the executor’s attorney has never administered tech equity